avadheshgithub/SQL_Database/README.md

 ![Introduction](https://img.shields.io/badge/SQL-Introduction-blue)

-In this lecture, it cover the basics of SQL and its significance in database management.
+this lecture, cover the basics of SQL and its significance in database management.

 ## Concept Theory
 **Lec - 02**